Psychological and Counselling Services

-Sometimes there are difficulties that are hard to discuss with family, friends or work colleagues, and you may desire an independent party to confide in.
-A professional counsellor can help you resolve problems and prevent future ones from developing.
+Sometimes, some difficulties are hard to discuss with family, friends or work colleagues, and you may desire an independent party to confide in.
+A professional counsellor can help you resolve problems and prevent future issues from developing.

 The Counselling Service provides:

 Issues people often raise with us are: